pydio/pydio-doc-admin-guide/2_getting_started/2_12_cells_integrated_client_commands.md

 ```

-You can access a real time list of the services known by the application and there status.

-For additional information, we strongly encourage you to refer to the manual page that can be found in-line when using the tool: `./cells --help`
+For additional information, we strongly encourage you to refer to the manual page that can be found in-line when using the tool: `./cells --help`.